 When Marley left home, it was of her own free will.
 But throughout the search, almost no one believes that.
-When the Find Marley Facebook page goes live, so do the rumor mills, the speculations and the accusations.
+When the Find Marley Facebook page goes live, so do the rumor mills, the speculations, and the accusations.

-Paul, Marley’s father, is a workaholic who focuses all of his energy and ambition at the social media campaign to find his daughter.
+Paul, Marley’s father, is a workaholic who focuses all of his energy and ambition on the social media campaign to find his daughter.
 He knows he and his wife have nothing to hide, so the campaign will do nothing but bring attention to their missing daughter and bring her home.

 Rachel, Marley’s mother, knows she has something to hide.
 From Paul.
 From Marley.
 From the detective.
 From the world.
 A few little white lies won’t hurt anything.
 Or will they?
 When those lies are exposed, Rachel becomes chief suspect in Marley’s disappearance.

 Marley has everything to hide.
 From her parents.
 From the world.
 And now from the one she left home to be with.
 Nothing is as it really seems for Marley.
 But she knows she never wants to go home again.